An editorial · Vol. I · Boca Raton, FL · 2026

 2. I'll be forced out of my house.

 A reverse mortgage has no set loan term.
-It comes due only when a triggering event occurs: the borrower permanently moves, sells the home, or fails to meet their property charge obligations (taxes, insurance, maintenance).
-A borrower who lives in the home and meets those obligations cannot be forced out.
+It comes due only upon a maturity event: the last surviving borrower's permanent move-out, sale of the home, death of the last borrower (or eligible non-borrowing spouse, depending on loan terms), or failure to meet property charge obligations (taxes, insurance, HOA/condo dues, flood insurance where required, and home maintenance).
+A borrower who lives in the home as a primary residence and meets those obligations cannot be forced out.

 The fear underneath: Vulnerability.
 Loss of autonomy.